escapedcat/Learn-Redux-Starter-Files/20/README.md

           sagaMiddleware.run(saga, ...args)
 ```
 I could downgrade or actually read this.
 Let's read it.
 So I should not stuff the Saga directly into the middleware, but do it in a nice way.
 They actually provided a helpful example.
 I'm impressed.
-Sp lets do:
+So lets do:
 ```
 const sagaMiddleware = createSagaMiddleware();
 const store = createStore(rootReducer, applyMiddleware(sagaMiddleware));